 Concept of Multiplication Intervention Lessons

 I like to begin by using a game to continue helping students understand the concept of multiplication.
 Students spin once to determine the number of groups they have, and again to determine how many are in each group.
 I have students build the group with manipulatives, draw the groups with a pictorial representation, or use a symbolic representation.
 With each turn, I make sure students understand the difference between the number of groups and how many are in each group.

 It’s also important to show students models of multiplication problems and have students determine which multiplication fact the model shows.
 I do this through manipulatives and pictorial representations.
 This time spent working with equal groups will allow student to understand the meaning of multiplication.

-When teaching about the meaning of multiplication, it is also necessary to spend a considerable amount of time teaching students how to correctly create and read arrays.
+When teaching about the meaning of multiplication during your multiplication intervention lessons, it is also necessary to spend a considerable amount of time teaching students how to correctly create and read arrays.
 I’ve found that many students try to create a top row and a left column but leave all the middle pieces.
 This shows yet another misconception.
 After students have an understanding of arrays, we work to build all of the arrays possible for numbers 1-24.
 This will be a great lesson to refer to when teaching about prime and composite numbers.
 A solid understanding of arrays will also be a tremendous help for students when they begin to use the distributive property to solve larger multiplication problems.